Bumshakalaka/dagmar/README.md

 ### Command Line Options

-- `-f, --source`: Path to the document file to search in, or a regex pattern to match multiple file names when searching across documents (required)
+- `-f, --source`: Path to the document file to search in, or a regex pattern to match multiple file names when searching across documents (required).
+Can be provided multiple times to search across several sources.
 - `-k, --results`: Number of search results to return (default: 4)
-- `--fields`: Use keyword-based field search instead of semantic search (default: false)
 - `query`: Search query (positional argument)

 ### Examples